Code-Institute-Submissions/handcrafted-heart/README.md

 ### Validation of code
 - I used [this website](https://validator.w3.org/#validate_by_input) to validate my HTML by direct input.
 - I used [this website](https://jigsaw.w3.org/css-validator/validator.html.en#validate_by_input) to validate my CSS by direct input.
-- how I validated django and python..
+- how I validated python..

 ### The responsiveness of the website
 I used Responsinator to check the responsiveness of the page.